Oxaprozin: Medical uses

 In 2015, oxaprozin was one of twenty NSAIDs included in a clinical trial to compare the efficacy of NSAIDs in the short-term treatment of ankylosing spondylitis (AS).
 The NSAIDs were compared by completing randomized controlled trials of NSAIDs in patients with active AS.
 Efficacy reported at 2–12 weeks and adverse effects were examined.
 Efficacy was measured by change in pain score and change in the duration of morning stiffness.
 A total of 26 trials with a total of 3410 participants were completed (58% of the trials had fewer than 50 participants).
 While all 20 NSAIDs were found to reduce more pain than the placebo, 15 were found to be significantly better.
 In regards to the decrease of morning stiffness and the likelihood of adverse events, there was no significant difference between NSAIDs.
 It was concluded that etoricoxib was more effective in reducing pain of AS, however due to small studies and insufficient evidence, no one NSAID could be determined to be the most effective treatment of AS.
 After etoricoxib, patients taking oxaprozin experienced the least amount of pain with fewer adverse effects than naproxen.

 Adverse effects

-In October 2020, the U.S. Food and Drug Administration (FDA) required the drug label to be updated for all nonsteroidal anti-inflammatory medications to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
+In October 2020, the U.S. Food and Drug Administration (FDA) required the prescribing information to be updated for all nonsteroidal anti-inflammatory medications to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
 They recommend avoiding NSAIDs in pregnant women at 20 weeks or later in pregnancy.